Cornbread Sandwich contains fresh smoky turnip greens, tomato and onion sprinkled with salt and black pepper, stuffed in homemade cornbread.

-EDITOR’S NOTE (August 31, 2022): I posted this recipe for the first time on March 20, 2020.
-Today, I edited the info to make it easier to understand and added one new photo.
+EDITOR’S NOTE (May 10, 2023): I posted this recipe for the first time on March 20, 2020.
+Today, I added one new photo and nutritional facts.

-Cornbread with a thoroughly baked, firm crust is best for this sandwich because it holds the filling without turning to mush.
+My Homemade Self-Rising Cornbread with a thoroughly baked, firm crust is best for this sandwich because it holds the filling without turning mushy.

 Drain the pot liquor from the Smoky Turnip Greens into a small container before placing on the cornbread.

 Use the savory pot liquor as a dip.
 DELISH.

 Cut in half a large slice of cornbread.